 The Alfa Romeo 4C is in a better place now

 The 4C has been circling the drain for a while now.
 We don’t really exactly need the specific sales records to know that we haven’t seen many 4Cs out and about.
 A car that lovely, we would notice, and they just aren’t around.
 Well, there’s a good reason for that; nobody bought them.
 Car and Driver reports that Alfa only managed to find 144 people (who still believe in love and beauty) to buy the Alfa Romeo 4C in 2019.
 For 2020, they only enriched 96 people’s lives, according to Goodcarbadcar.
 And, that is a damn shame.

 Let’s take a look back at the Alfa Romeo 4C Spider

 The buying options as of the latest model were simple, to say the least.
 There was only one way to get it, convertible.
 There was an option for upgrading speakers from Alpine and a clear bra, but other than and color, those were pretty much the run of the game.

-The endearing Alpha Romeo 4C came with a 237-hp turbocharged four-cylinder.
+The endearing Alfa Romeo 4C came with a 237-hp turbocharged four-cylinder.
 The only misstep the Alfa 4C ever made was that it did not have a manual transmission.
 It is especially strange for a car that has manual steering and zero amenities of any kind.
-But, I didn’t come here to curse the dead.
+However, I didn’t come here to curse the dead.
 The power and throttle response is snappy and clean.
 Unlike so many carmakers now, Alfa knew better than to give the 4C 1000000049 hp and the same torque as the Titanic.
 That trend is getting tired, and this was one of the precious few cars left that knew what we actually needed and gave it to us.

-Suspension and handling
+Alfa Romeo 4C Suspension and handling

 Safety and technology